-service_object A reference to the object providing the service being offered properties A sequence of Property which describes the offer's properties.
-See "Initializing Service Offer Properties" on page 61 for more information.
+service_object A reference to the object providing the service service_type The name of the service type that represents the service being offered properties A sequence of Property which describes the offer's properties.
+See "Initializing Service Offer Properties" on page 37 for more information.

-export() returns a Costrading::OfferId which uniquely identifies the service offer within the trader.
+export () returns a CosTrading::OfferId which uniquely identifies the service offer within the trader.
 This value is needed to modify or withdraw the service offer.